Building Better Regions Fund

 Community Investments Stream Funding was also awarded for the following:

-- Central West Farming Systems (CWFS), based in Condobolin NSW, will receive $67,500 for an Agricultural Marking Skills Audit in Central West NSW to assess the knowledge of AgMarketing among farmers in the grain and livestock industry across the region, and ultimately target training to boost this through their ‘AgMarketing Project’.
+- Central West Farming Systems (CWFS), based in Condobolin NSW, will receive $67,500 for an Agricultural Marketing Skills Audit in Central West NSW to assess the knowledge of AgMarketing among farmers in the grain and livestock industry across the region, and ultimately target training to boost this through their ‘AgMarketing Project’.

 - Forbes Shire Council will receive $70,000 to develop an agricultural strategic plan for the Forbes Shire, to encourage new agricultural products, industries, opportunities and partnerships for the sector.